MeSoftHorny/WTRTI/docs/docs/features.md

 ## Groups
-Groups controls the display of indicators, their position and layout.
+Groups controls how the indicators are displayed, their position and layout.

 ![#](images/wtrti_groups.png)

-You can move groups by hotkey.
+You can also move a group using keyboard.
 Select a group in the main window, **ALT-TAB** to the game and press:
 **SHIFT + ALT + ARROWS**